List of school districts in Missouri

 This is an alphabetical list of school districts in Missouri, sorted first by the state supervisors of instruction regions, the counties each region serves, and then alphabetically.

 Many districts have the letters "C" or "R" in their name, followed by a numeral.
 These stand for "consolidated" (merged through consent of voters) and "reorganized" (merged by the state), respectively, with number indicating the historical order of the merger.

+All school districts in Missouri are independent governments.
+The state does not have public school systems dependent on another layer of government.

+History

+In 1900 there were 10,499 school districts, the highest ever such number in the state.

+In 2023 there were 518 school districts in the state.